Skip to main content

 How to choose the right moisturizer for your skin type?

-Here are a few tips for choosing the best moisturizer that will work for you:
+Here are a few tips for choosing the best moisturizer:

 • Know your skin type.
 Here’s a quick and dirty method for determining your skin type.
 Once you know your skin type, you’ll be able to make an informed choice when choosing a moisturizer.

 • Choose the right ingredients.
-Regardless of skin type, you’ll want to look for hydrating ingredients like hyaluronic acid and ceramides.
+Regardless of skin type, look for hydrating ingredients like hyaluronic acid and ceramides.

 • Avoid the wrong ingredients.
 Notice how your skin feels immediately after using a product.
 Does it feel dry and tight?
 If so, you may want to toss it.